KLOL

-KLOL (101.1 FM, "Mega 101") is a commercial radio station in Houston, Texas.
+KLOL (101.1 MHz, "Mega 101") is a commercial FM radio station in Houston, Texas.
 It is owned by Audacy, Inc. and airs a Spanish-language Latin pop format.
 KLOL serves as the Spanish-language flagship station for the Houston Texans football team.

 The studios and offices are in Greenway Plaza in Houston.
 The transmitter is located off McHard Road in Missouri City, Texas.

 History

 KTRH-FM

 For much of the early days of radio, KTRH had been one of Houston's top AM stations, co-owned with The Houston Chronicle.
 In 1945, a construction permit for an FM station was obtained, and on June 30, 1947, 101.1 KTRH-FM went on the air.
 It was the third FM station in Houston (after the short-lived KOPY and KPRC-FM) and mostly simulcast KTRH's programming when few people had FM radios.
 KTRH-AM-FM aired the CBS Radio Network line-up of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 In the 1950s, as network programming moved from radio to TV, KTRH-AM-FM switched to a full-service middle of the road (MOR) format.
-In 1965, KTRH-AM-FM were acquired by the Rusk Corporation.
+On September 1965, KTRH-AM-FM were acquired by the Rusk Corporation.
 Under Rusk ownership, KTRH-FM experimented with progressive rock programs at night while simulcasting AM 740 in the daytime.

-101 KLOL
+Rock 101 KLOL

 On August 7, 1970, "I'm Free" by The Who ushered in a new format and call sign to the 101.1 frequency, and "The KLOL Legend" was born.
 In the early days, KLOL was known as "Mother's Family" and later "K101" and utilized what would be termed a freeform radio format, where each DJ would choose which records he wanted to play.
 The "Mother's Family" name was a reference to KFMK-FM (97.9, now KBXX), Houston's original progressive rock radio station, known as "Mother Radio".